t-mart/wap/docs/why.rst

    If you still really want to automate pulling in repositories, you can write a script with tooling known to be present in your environment.

-Why not upload WoWInterface too?
+Why not upload to WoWInterface too?
 ********************************

 The momentum of the WoW community points towards CurseForge.